Asana/python-asana-preview/docs/EventsApi.md

     resource = "12345" # str | A resource ID to subscribe to.
 The resource can be a task or project. sync = "de4774f6915eae04714ca93bb2f5ee81" # str | A sync token received from the last request, or none on first sync.
 Events will be returned from the point in time that the sync token was generated. *Note: On your first request, omit the sync token.
 The response will be the same as for an expired sync token, and will include a new valid sync token.If the sync token is too old (which may happen from time to time) the API will return a `412 Precondition Failed` error, and include a fresh sync token in the response.* (optional) opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["parent","created_at","type","resource","action","change","user"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["resource","user","change","type","action","created_at","parent"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: